Żabbar: History

 The town was used as an encampment by the Ottoman armies at the outset of the Great Siege of 1565. Ħaż-Żabbar was granted city status by the last Grand Master on Malta, Ferdinand von Hompesch, in whose name the population built a triumphal arch on the main approach road from Paola through Fgura.

 During the Maltese uprising against the French between 1798 and 1800 the city was used as a base by the Maltese insurgents.
 A memorable battle on 5 October 1798 took place in front of the Ħaż-Żabbar Sanctuary.
-To this day, French-era cannonballs are to be seen in a household wall in the city's older parts and some are also in the church museum after being retrieved from the old church dome.
+To this day, French-era cannonballs can be seen lodged in a household wall in the city's older parts and some are also in the church museum after being retrieved from the old church dome.

 British Era

 During the British era a number of forts and batteries were built in the area.
 These were Fort Saint Rocco, Fort Saint Leonardo, Delle Grazie Battery and Żonqor Battery.

 Fort Saint Rocco was built between 1873 and 1875.
 It was later expanded and 3 cannons were fitted.
 Also, Fort Saint Leonardo was fitted with 4 cannons.
 These two forts took care of the neighboring seas.

 The two batteries also took care of the area altogether with the Rinella battery which contains the 100 ton Armstrong Gun.